Introduction

 Options

--d, --draft: Create new PRs/MRs as draft-f, --force: Force push even if remote is ahead--update-descriptions: Update PR/MR title/body from commit messages-l, --lint: Run lint before sync--no-lint: Disable lint before sync (overrides config default)-u, --until <UNTIL>: Sync up to target commit (position, GG-ID, or SHA)
+-d, --draft: Create new PRs/MRs as draft (does not affect existing PRs/MRs)-f, --force: Force push even if remote is ahead--update-descriptions: Update PR/MR title/body from commit messages-l, --lint: Run lint before sync (aborts sync on lint failure and restores repository state to the pre-sync snapshot)--no-lint: Disable lint before sync (overrides config default)--no-rebase-check: Skip checking whether your stack base is behindorigin/<base>-u, --until <UNTIL>: Sync up to target commit (position, GG-ID, or SHA)--json: Output structured JSON for automation (suppresses human/progress output)

 Examples